pachyderm/docs-content/latest/manage/helm-values/pachd.md

     # If either criteria is met, a shard will be created.
     compactionShardSizeThreshold: 0
     compactionShardCountThreshold: 0
+    memoryThreshold: 0
+    levelFactor: 0
+    maxFanIn: 10
+    maxOpenFileSets: 50
+    # diskCacheSize and memoryCacheSize are defined in units of 8 Mb chunks.
+The default is 100 chunks which is 800 Mb.
+    diskCacheSize: 100

   ppsWorkerGRPCPort: 1080
   # the number of seconds between PFS's garbage collection cycles.
   # if this value is set to 0, it will default to pachyderm's internal configuration.